Accidentally in Love (song)

 "Accidentally in Love" is a song by American rock band Counting Crows.
 The song was written for the opening scene of the 2004 DreamWorks animated film Shrek 2 and appears on the movie's soundtrack as the opening track.
 It was released as a single on May 3, 2004, two weeks before the movie premiered in theaters.
-The single was commercially successful, peaking within the top 40 on several music charts, including the Irish Singles Chart, where it reached number three and spent 10 weeks in the top 50.
+"Accidentally in Love" was commercially successful, peaking within the top 40 on several music charts, including the Irish Singles Chart, where it reached number three and spent 10 weeks in the top 50.
 The song was nominated for Best Original Song at the 77th Academy Awards.

 Background

 DreamWorks Animation chose Counting Crows lead singer Adam Duritz to write a song that would be featured in the opening scene of their 2004 film Shrek 2, in which Shrek and his wife, Princess Fiona, celebrate their honeymoon following the events of the first movie.
 To get an idea on how to write the song, Duritz went to the DreamWorks animation camp and watched approximately half of the film.
 Duritz reported to Billboard magazine that he almost did not write the song, as he was not used to writing songs on demand and was experiencing a block.
 However, DreamWorks allowed him creative freedom on the song and did not force him to work tirelessly.

-According to Durtiz, the song had to be uplifting, and the studio told him to write a song about himself, not Shrek.
+According to Duritz, the song had to be uplifting, and the studio told him to write a song about himself, not Shrek.
 Duritz said that the song was indeed about the events that were happening in his life during the writing process, including falling in love with an "inconvenient" lover.
-He was happy with the track's results, especially since it would appeal to children, and he also claimed that "Accidentally in Love" would be "timeless" since it was an original song written for a film.
+He was happy with the track's results, especially since it would appeal to multiple age groups, and he also claimed that "Accidentally in Love" would be "timeless" since it was an original song written for a film.